Wayfair Employees Protest Sale Of Furniture To Migrant Detention Center

 Wayfair did not respond to WBUR's request for comment.

-The employees had asked the company to stop the sale, and to review its code of ethics regarding business-to-business sales.
+The employees had asked the company to stop the sale and review its code of ethics regarding business-to-business sales.
 The employees have since asked Wayfair to donate profits of the sale to the Refugee and Immigrant Center for Education and Legal Services.

 "I am proud to work at Wayfair and I'm proud to continue the dialogue that will lead to us ending the support of concentration camps at our southern border," said employee Elizabeth Good at the walkout.